3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: System Model

 \section{System Model}

 In this section, we describe the system model.
 Fig.~\ref{fig:Model_Geometry} illustrates the geometry of the imaging problem.

 The radar is mounted on a two-axis motorized scanner which spans the x-y plane to create the 2D synthetic aperture.
-The aperture plane is at $z=0$.
-Next, we consider a continuum of point reflectors in $(x,y,z)$ space on $z = z_d$ plane.

-When the target is illuminated by the transmitted signal, according to the Huygens principle, each point reflector can be considered as a secondary point source and they, in turn, start radiating a portion of the received energy back towards the radar.
-The signal received at the location of the receive antenna, from a point reflector located at $(x^{\prime}, y^{\prime}, z_d)$, is described as
+The aperture plane is located at $z=0$.
+Next, we consider a continuum of point reflectors in $(x,y,z)$ space on the plane situated at $z = z_d$.
+When the target is illuminated by the transmitted signal, according to the Huygens principle, each point reflector can be considered as a secondary point source and they, in turn, radiate a portion of the received energy back toward the radar.
+The signal received at the location of the RX antenna, from a continuum of point reflectors located at $z = z_d$, is described as